Car accidents are one of the most common causes of personal injuries that occur in the United States.

 Pedestrians are uniquely vulnerable to being harmed by a car accident.
 Without any barriers to protect them, pedestrians are often severely injured or killed as part of these incidents.

 Drivers for companies like Uber and Lyft can cause injuries to passengers or other drivers.
 In these cases, insurance coverage can be complicated by the driver's commercial status.
+See our articles on Uber accident lawsuits in Colorado and Lyft accident lawsuits in Colorado.

 As driverless vehicles inevitably become more common on the road, the injuries they cause can be held against the company who made them or the "driver" of the car, depending on the circumstances.
 These lawsuits may involve Colorado's product liability laws.